How to Improve Your LinkedIn Profile for 2023

 If you're producing quality collateral you can leverage and use to market your or your firm's capabilities, you should think about sharing it on your LinkedIn profile.

-If you're confident that you're offering a service or product of high value, then your marketing content will help you highlight that and make it look even better.
+If you're confident that you're offering a service or product of high value, your marketing content will help you highlight that and make it look even better.

 Comment More

 With less ambiguity, you increase the likelihood of people enjoying what you share and seeing you on their feeds.
-Instead of just silently sharing, you're now giving more direction to your profile activity and increasing the chance of others also commenting on your posts.
+Instead of just silently sharing, you're giving more direction to your profile activity and increasing the chance of others commenting on your posts.
 Just like any other social media platform, engagement is good.
 It shows that people value your activity enough to interact with it, take time out of their busy schedule and add a quick response or question to you.

 Following Influencers